thundergolfer/example-bazel-monorepo/README.md

 Others can use it to check out the Bazel way of doing things and use parts as a reference implementation.

-The project's code uses the contrived scenario of a fruit shop rather than the typical To-Do list.
+Rather than the typical To-Do list, this project's code uses the contrived scenario of a fruit shop. 🍌🍎 🍍 🍑 🍓

 ## Getting Started